 In the Springfield Sun newspaper: Read how the telepresence robot program is helping a student in Springfield, OH.

 Give us your feedback -- user surveys

 If you have participated in any of Assistive Technology of Ohio's programs, have borrowed a device from our lending library, or have borrowed a toy from any of the libraries participating in our Adaptive Toy Lending Program, or if you were a recipient of a refurbished computer from our Computer Refurbish program, we want your input!
 Please complete the appropriate user survey from the list below.
 Completion of a survey takes only a few minutes, and you will be helping us improve our programs.
 If you use assistive technology to access your computer, but cannot access our surveys, please contact us at firstname.lastname@example.org and we will gladly furnish you with an alternate format.

 What are you doing with your old computer?

 Why not donate it to Assistive Technology of Ohio's Computer Refurbish program?
 (Your donation may be tax-deductible.)
-Please note: we do NOT accept printers.
+Please note: we do NOT accept printers, scanners or fax machines.
 Contact Eric Rathburn at 866-801-7306, 614-688-3222 or e-mail at email@example.com.